jinglou/jinglou.github.io/README.md

 Welcome
 ---------
-* This repository is for some website materials: [Jinglou.GitHub.io](http://jinglou.github.io "Jinglou.GitHub.io")
+* This repository is for some website materials.
-* My personal website please see [Loujing.com](http://www.loujing.com "Loujing.com")
+* My personal website please see [Loujing.com](http://www.loujing.com "Loujing.com").